-Now let’s look at what it would cost to buy a median-priced home in the metro area, which in June 2015 was priced at $229,900.
-Assuming a homebuyer had a 10 percent down payment and good credit that would allow them to secure a 4.5 percent interest rate and a 30-year fixed rate mortgage, the homebuyer would pay $1,020 per month for mortgage and interest.
+Now let’s look at what it would cost to buy a median-priced home in the metro area, which in June 2018 was priced at $284,900.
+Assuming a homebuyer had a 10 percent down payment and good credit that would allow them to secure a 4.5 percent interest rate and a 30-year fixed rate mortgage, the homebuyer could pay around $1,770 per month for “PITI,” which encompasses:

 When monthly expenses are essentially a wash, it can be easy to put off buying a home, but when you look at the effects over the long-term, buying comes out ahead by a long shot.

 A person’s home is usually their biggest investment and their greatest asset.
-According to the Federal Reserve’s Survey of Consumer Finances, which was last conducted in 2013, the net worth of typical homeowners is 36 times that of the net worth of the typical renter.
-Specifically, the average homeowner in 2013 had a net worth of nearly $200,000 while the average renter’s net worth was just over $5,000.
-(For reference, the median value of the homes owned was $170,000.)
+According to the Federal Reserve’s Survey of Consumer Finances, which was last conducted in 2016, the net worth of typical homeowners is 44 times that of the net worth of the typical renter.
+Specifically, the average homeowner in 2016 had a net worth of over $230,000 while the average renter’s net worth was just over $5,000.
+(For reference, the median value of the homes owned at the time was $185,000.)

 How does this happen?
 When you pay rent, you are contributing to your landlord’s mortgage (or if they own the property outright, it goes directly into their pocket).
 Meanwhile, as a homeowner, you are essentially paying into a long-term savings account that you can cash when you sell your home.

-Another benefit to being a homeowner is that your monthly mortgage payment will not increase if you secure a fixed-rate mortgage.
+Another benefit of being a homeowner is that your monthly mortgage payment of principal and interest will not increase if you secure a fixed-rate mortgage.
 Meanwhile, renters are at the mercy of their landlords, who can typically raise the rent annually based on demand in the market.

-While a large influx of renters can mean that your rental payment may increase from year to year, the monthly payment on a fixed rate mortgage won’t increase — even if you pay it off over 30 years.
+While a large influx of renters can mean that your rental payment may increase from year to year, the monthly principal and interest payment on a fixed rate mortgage won’t increase — even if you pay it off over 30 years.

 As the economy improves and low interest rates hold, many millennials are entering the home buying market.
-According to a recent survey by TD Bank, 50 percent of millennials say they are “likely or extremely likely” to buy a home in the next year.
+According to a recent study, 80 percent of millennials say they plan to buy a home in the future.

 While you shouldn’t do something simply because your peers are, it’s worth noting that the next generation of Americans hasn’t lost its interest in owning a home.
-Homeownership rates are expected to grow in the next decade as millennials purchase their first properties.
+Homeownership rates, which have already started to rise, are expected to grow in the next decade as millennials purchase their first properties.

 100 percent freedom